Dragon Books

 (Crystal Scherer)

-Humanity has been wiped out by aliens, and the only survivors are a group of people that were kidnapped by scientists and transformed into dragons.
-These people retain their memories and levels of human intelligence, but new instincts also take over their unfamiliar, scaly bodies.
+Humanity has been wiped out by aliens, and the only survivors are a group of people who were kidnapped by scientists and transformed into dragons.
+These people retain their memories and human brains, but new instincts also take over their unfamiliar, scaly bodies.
 The dragons now have to figure out a way to coexist with the aliens that have colonized Earth before things potentially get even worse for their kind.

 Length: 386 pages.